 That transaction marked the beginning of the end for free school computer labs.
 The restructuring also reduced the ZapMe! workforce from 180 to 138 employees.

 In a company statement dated October 3, ZapMe! announced that the company “plans to begin reducing its emphasis on the free-service business model” and intends to focus on a new fee-based model and on commercial and public markets.

 The statement assured users that “currently served schools will continue to receive internet service, although going forward, the company will discontinue the installation of free computer labs for schools.”

-Plainfield High School already had received a free satellite dish and a server to be connected to the ZapMe! network.
-All that was left at Plainfield was to hook up the system.
+Plainfield High School had already received a free satellite dish and a server, to be connected to the ZapMe! network.
+All that was left at Plainfield was to hook the system up.

-According to the company, the Plainfield district superintendent received an eMail message from a ZapMe! employee, indicating that the Plainfield High School would not be receiving the free computer lab, as promised.
+According to the company, the Plainfield district superintendent received an eMail message from a ZapMe! employee, saying that the Plainfield High School would not be receiving the free computer lab, as promised.

 “Losing money like that could be a devastating blow, depending on the availability of funding at that school.
 I know we could not afford to waste even one dollar to a wrong decision,” said Ted Maddock, technology director at El Diablo High School in Concord, Calif.
 El Diablo was one of the first districts in the country to adopt ZapMe!

 The new corporate strategy was only one of the changes at ZapMe!
 The change of corporate ownership also involved a reorganization of the company’s leadership.
-On Oct.
-9, the board of directors announced that Lance Mortensen was appointed chief executive officer and Rick Inatome was named chairman of the board, essentially trading positions.
+On October 9, the board of directors announced that Lance Mortensen was appointed CEO and Rick Inatome was named chairman of the board.
+Previously, Mortensen was chairman, and Inatome CEO.